Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --file-root <DIR> {#file-root}

-Set root file system to import files in Hurl.
-This is used for both files in multipart form data and request body.
+Set root directory to import files in Hurl.
+This is used for files in multipart form data, request body and response output.
-When this is not explicitly defined, the files are relative to the current directory in which Hurl is running.
+When it is not explicitly defined, files are relative to the current directory in which Hurl is running.

 ### --glob <GLOB> {#glob}